armandolopezo/WebApp1AzureAppService/README.md

 ##### In a local environment, Azure App Service or Microsoft Learn Sandbox the following 3 commands are required
 ##### to activate a Python Virtual Environment and install FLASK with PIP.
-PIP manages and installa PYTHON PACKAGES.
+PIP manages and installs PYTHON PACKAGES.
 ```
 python3 -m venv venv
 source venv/bin/activate